djmaze/mailinabox-docker/README.md

 Run `docker-compose up -d` in order to start all services.

 Use `docker-compose ps` to see which services are running.

-You can inspect the logs with `docker-compose logs`.
+The logs are written to the `log` subdirectory.
+You can optionally set the `SYSLOG_SERVER` variable in `.env` in order to route logs to a remote syslog server.

 ## Updating the containers